*This article was updated on 15th November 2023 following the base rate decision. Some information may no longer be current.

-The Bank of England (BoE) has announced a 0.25% rise in the base rate, bringing it to a total of 4.5%.
-Why is the interest rate going up with inflation?
-There are benefits to it, even though it can feel overwhelming.
+The Bank of England (BoE) has announced a 0.25% rise in the base rate, bringing it to a total of 5.25%.
+This is meant to help tackle rising inflation, but why exactly does it happen?

 Why does inflation affect interest rates?
 What impact does inflation have on our everyday lives and interest rates, and what does the government do to combat it?

 At its most basic, inflation is a rise in prices.
 This means that over time, our money gets weaker because we can’t buy as much for the same amount.
 This is otherwise known as purchasing power.
 The rate of decline in purchasing power is measured by the average price of a basket of select goods.
 These are goods which we rely on or use most frequently, so they’re often in our proverbial shopping basket.

 As of 2023, there are around 743 items in the basket of goods, representing a variety of goods and services1.
 As an example of just how varied this basket is, included in the 2023 review were canned pulses, pet collars, sports bras, and antibacterial wipes.